CsBigDataHub/working-with-vim/src/index.md

 ### Wrap Lines at Length

 Use `gq` to wrap lines to a specified length defined by `textwidth`.
 If the `textwidth` option is not set the default is 79.
 I use this daily in commit messages to fit within 80 characters.
 To use, just highlight the lines you want and then type `gq`

-### Delete to End of Line

-Did you know `D` deletes from your cursor to end of line?
-It does.
-Try it.
-It's wonderful.
-I use this all the time.

-You have to type `d^` to do the opposite and delete to the front of the line, I almost never do this, probably why there is a shortcut for the previous delete and not this one.

 ### Repeat That